WebAssembly/stack-switching/proposals/fibers/Explainer.md

 The main structure of the consumer takes the form of an unbounded loop, with a forced termination when the generator signals that there are no further elements to generate.
 This can happen in two ways: the generator function can simply return, or it can (typically) `fiber.retire` with an `$end` event.
 Our actual generator returns, but our consumer code can accomodate either approach.

 >In practice, the style of generators and consumers is dictated by the toolchain.
 It would have been possible to structure our generator differently.
 For example, if generators were created as suspended fibers&mdash;using `fiber.new` instructions&mdash;then the initial code of our generator would not have suspended using the `$identify` event.
 However, in that case, the top-level of the generator function should consist of an `event` block: corresponding to the first `$next` event the generator receives.
->In any case, generator functions enjor a somewhat special relationship with their callers and their structure reflects that.
+>In any case, generator functions enjoy a somewhat special relationship with their callers and their structure reflects that.

 Again, as with the generator, if an event is signaled to the consumer that does not match either event tag, the engine will trap.